bdobyns/silver-funicular/rescue-mission/How-To-Krugle-Enterprise-2.4.3.1.md

 Most of the application appears to be in `/data/krugle`

-The mysql databases are in the usual location in `/var/lib/mysql`
+The mysql databases are in the usual location in `/var/lib/mysql` and mysqld runs as user 'mysql'

-Apache's webroot is someplace in `/data/krugle`
+Apache's webroot is someplace in `/data/krugle` and apache runs as 'webmaster'

+The KE ran the `resin` and `jetty` containers as root, we will want to run them as a less priviliged user, most likely with `gosu`.

 Lots of files in `/etc` are changed to fixup the configuration

 Most of the packages seem to be stock standard packages from the Redhat or Centos repos.

-# GETTING READY
+We will figure out subsequently exactly which packages are not in a repo, or are different enough they need to be updated from the stock 4.6 image.

+# RPM DIFF APPROXIMATELY

 The
 [bdobyns/centos4.6_i386](https://hub.docker.com/r/bdobyns/centos4.6_i386/)